magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/users.md

 3) **Resend activation** will resend the account activation email to the user's email box.

-4) **Login as a Customer user** lets the Tenant administrator open the Thingsboard platform from the user UI.
+4) **Login as a Customer user** lets the Tenant administrator open the IoT Hub platform from the user UI.

 5) The Tenant Administrator can also **delete the Customer user** from the customers’ list.